-The solvency of financial institutions that are established in Uruguay remains stable, with the average capital of banks 50% above the regulatory minimum capital requirements, which includes credit, market, operational and systemic risks.
-In addition to this, the prudential regime of statistical forecasts established by the Superintendency of the Financial System (SFS) has helped banks assume portfolio losses at the peak of the economic cycle in order to cope with increased delinquency without the need for additional capital during downward trends.
+The solvency of financial institutions established in Uruguay remains stable, with the average capital of banks 88% above the regulatory minimum capital requirements, which includes credit, market, operational and systemic risks.

-In order to analyze the status of the banking system, the SFS performs stress tests that have satisfactory results from the impact of predetermined adverse scenarios.
-In terms of system average, regulatory capital of banks would be close to the regulatory minimum if there is a severe stress scenario, while in a less severe scenario the impact would be of low importance.
+In order to analyze the status of the banking system, the Superintendency of Financial Services performs stress tests that have satisfactory results from the impact of predetermined adverse scenarios.
+In terms of system average, regulatory capital of banks would be above the regulatory minimum if there is a severe stress scenario, while in a less severe scenario the impact would be of low significance.

-Deposits of the private non-financial sector in local currency increased by $ 12,112 million (9.1%) while in foreign currency deposits rose by USD 1,853 million (9.8%) which totals an equivalent increase in dollars of USD 2,323 million.
-This shows an annual growth rate of 9.3% adjusted by the exchange rate effect.
-Demand deposits and savings accounts are approximately 87% of total deposits, which remains stable due to the low interest rates on time deposits.
+Deposits of the private non-financial sector in local currency increased once again by $ 24.228 million (+11,1%).
+Foreign currency deposits in 2018 rose by USD 90 million (+0,4%) of which USD 77 million belong to residents and USD 13 million to non-residents.
+This shows an annual growth rate in dollars of 831 million (+ 2.9%).
+Local currency demand deposits and savings accounts are approximately 72% of total deposits, while for foreign currency it remains stable at 90%.